Case Interview Checklist and Rubric: 50-Point Guide (2026)

-There is nothing worse than doing mock case interviews and feeling that you are not getting any better.
-The key to improving your case interview skills quickly is to be thorough and methodical in analyzing everything you are saying and doing in a case interview.
+There is nothing worse than doing mock case after mock case and feeling like you are not getting any better.
+The fastest way to get better at case interviews is to be methodical about analyzing everything you say and do.
+This checklist and rubric give you that structure.

-To help you make your case interview practice more efficient, download our Case Interview Checklist and Rubric.
-Print this document out and use a copy for every practice case interview that you do.
+You can also download the printable Case Interview Checklist and Rubric.
+Print a copy and use one for every practice case you do.

 But first, a quick heads up: